College of Arts & Sciences

 Traditional 4+3 Admissions Program

-If you did not apply as a pre-physical therapy student as a senior in high school but wish to pursue entry into the graduate physical therapy program through the 4+3 regular admissions program, you must complete the application process.
+If you did not apply as a pre-physical therapy students as a senior in high school but wish to pursue entry into the graduate physical therapy program through the 4+3 regular admissions program, you must complete the application process.